mt-inside/go-lmsensors/README.md

 ## How it works
 This package links against the C-language `libsensors` and calls it to get sensor readings from the hwmon kernel subsystem (which it reads from sysfs).

-My original version ran and parsed `sensors -j`, and all the information is in that JSON if you really squint and know how to read it.
+My original version ran and parsed `sensors -j`, as all the information is in that JSON if you really squint and know how to read it.
 However, using the library direct seemed faster, avoids a fork(), and doesn't require `lm-sensors` to be installed, just `libsensors5` (some package managers have them separately).
 (The instructions say to install lm-sensors, becuase you almost certainly want to run `sensors-detect`.)

 The hwmon data _are_ exposed through sysfs, but those are raw values - libsensors isn't just a convenience binding; it scales raw values according to a big built-in database, and lets the user rename sensors.